aukkawut/aukkawut.github.io/index.md

 # Classworks

 I took the following classes (course description can be found here: [link](https://www.wpi.edu/academics/calendar-courses/course-descriptions)).
-You can also request an access to my transcript here: [transcript](https://drive.google.com/file/d/1nckLWDYDTMIdIoBnvJkyXlAu18OHUsLX/view?usp=sharing).
+You can also request an access to my transcript here (Asking for the permission first): [transcript](https://drive.google.com/file/d/1nckLWDYDTMIdIoBnvJkyXlAu18OHUsLX/view?usp=sharing).
 Graduate means that class is offered or intended for graduate students (Master/Ph.D.).

 * Advanced Computational Classes
   *  DS 504 Big Data Analytics (Graduate)